pydata/sparse/docs/contributing.rst

 .. code-block:: bash

-   pytest
+   py.test

 This automatically checks code style and functionality, and prints code coverage, even though it doesn't fail on low coverage.

+Unit tests are automatically run on Travis CI for pull requests.

 Coverage
 --------

-The ``pytest`` script automatically reports coverage, both on the terminal for missing line numbers, and in annotated HTML form in ``htmlcov/index.html``.
+The ``py.test`` script automatically reports coverage, both on the terminal for missing line numbers, and in annotated HTML form in ``htmlcov/index.html``.

+Coverage is automatically checked on CodeCov for pull requests.

 Adding/Building the Documentation
 ---------------------------------